amberstar/State/Docs/About.md

 * optional migration/version management if and when you need it

 There is one more huge benefit if you want it.
 Automatic code generation.
-State comes with a set of custom Mogenerator templates that allow you to design your model layer in the Xcode Designer.
+STState comes with a set of custom Mogenerator templates that allow you to design your model layer in the Xcode Designer.
 With a little bit of set-up you can get up and running, and be able to define models graphically and have all the code generated for you.
 This allows you to define, and modify, and grow your model layer very quickly.